vovavili/media_only_tg_bot/README.md

 Required only in production:

-- SMTP_HOST - SMTP server address (e.g., smtp.gmail.com)
+- SMTP_HOST - SMTP server address (e.g., smtp.gmail.com).
-- SMTP_USER - Email username/address for SMTP authentication
+- SMTP_USER - Email username/address for SMTP authentication.
-- SMTP_PASSWORD - Email password or app-specific password
+- SMTP_PASSWORD - Email password or app-specific password (in case of something like Gmail).